libpfasst/LibPFASST/README.md

-# Libpfasst
+# LibPFASST

-Libpfasst is a lightweight implementation of the Parallel Full Approximation Scheme in Space and Time (PFASST) algorithm.
+LibPFASST is a lightweight implementation of the Parallel Full Approximation Scheme in Space and Time (PFASST) algorithm.
 It is written in Fortran (mostly F90, with some F03), but can be interfaced with C and C++ fairly easily.